 - Are my thoughts generally positive or negative?

 - When I remark about things to people around me, are they generally positive or negative remarks?

-- If they’re negative, what can I think about or focus on to shift it to a positive thought?
+- What can I think about or focus on if they’re negative to shift them to a positive thought?

-Journaling can make a huge impact on our thought-life, these questions are included in Day 15 of my journaling course: Minimalist Mindset.
+Journaling can greatly impact our thought-life; these questions are included on Day 15 of my journaling course: Minimalist Mindset.
 Click here for more info.

 Just because we’re talking about positive thinking doesn’t mean it’s wrong to have negative thoughts or complain about things.